Battle of Kansala

-The Battle of Kansala or Final Battle (Mandinka: Turban Keloo) or Siege of Kansala was a military engagement between forces of the Kaabu Empire and the Imamate of Futa Jallon.
-The battle ended Mandinka hegemony over Africa’s Atlantic coast begun by the Mali Empire.
+The Battle of Kansala or Turban Keloo (Mandinka for Annihilation War) was the siege of the capital of the Kaabu federation in 1867 by the Imamate of Futa Jallon, allied with rebellious Fula people from Kaabu itself.
+The battle, which saw the town completely destroyed, ended Mandinka hegemony over Africa’s Atlantic coast begun by the Mali Empire.

 Background

-In the second half of the 13th century, Sénegambia saw the invasion of Bainouk and Diola territories by the Manden conquerors with a view to the expansion of the Manden empire.

-At the end of the 15th century between 1470 and 1790, the Mali empire was seriously threatened by very warlike Fulani waves which would lead to the dismantling of the Manden empire in Sénegambia.
-The territory of Gabou succeeded in continuing the Manden hegemony.
-One of the Fulani tribes nevertheless succeeded in establishing itself in the south of Gabou, as the Emirate of Futa Jallon.
-After the Islamic takeover led to the establishment of Futa Jallon by the Fulani in 1725, the new theocratic state surrounded by animist peoples managed to impose themselves definitively on the region in 1774.
+Kaabu was founded in the 13th century as a province of the Mali Empire and dominated southern Senegambia up until the 19th century.
+The area was ethnically diverse, though the Mandinka Nyancho lineages dominated the political system.

+The power of Kaabu began to wane during the eighteenth and nineteenth centuries.
+In 1776, militant Islamic Torodbe clerics established a theocratic state in the Futa Djallon.
+With some support from Soninke and Mandinka chiefs, they launched a jihad against non-Muslim states in the region, particularly Kaabu.
+This holy war would culminate in the Battle of Kansala.

+Some non-Muslim Fula, pushed out of the Futa Djallon by the Torodbe, settled in Kaabu and often herded the cattle of the ruling Nyancho aristocracy.
+Over the course of the conflict with the Imamate, however, these immigrants were seen as a potential 'fifth column', and were oppressed and extorted, creating civil conflict in the empire.
+The decline of the slave trade, a pillar of the economy for centuries, also pushed Mandinka elites to squeeze the peasants for taxes to replace their lost trade revenues, creating further unrest.

+Oral histories record that before attacking Kansala the Fula leaders put several marabouts into retreat for forty days and nights.
+So great was the Kaabu Emperor's magical protection that only one of them was finally able to penetrate the shield, but it was enough.
+When this marabout emerged with the announcement that he had the Kaabu Emperor in his grasp, it was the signal for the waiting Futa Jallon army to march.

 Forces

-According to historian Djibril Tamsir Niane, Gabou had 25,000 soldiers, half of whom were present directly in the capital of Gabou where the Battle of Kansala took place.
-They were mustered by mansaba Dianke Waali to meet the Fulani invasion.
+There are conflicting reports on the sizes of the armies.
+According to historian Djibril Tamsir Niane, Kaabu had 25,000 soldiers, half of whom were mustered by mansaba Dianke Waali to meet the Fulani invasion at Kansala.
+The Fula mobilized perhaps 32,000 men, of whome 12,000 were cavalry, or 12,000 men total.

-The Futa Jallon would have mobilized 12,000 horsemen, according to the same author, and set off into Gabou, targeting its capital, Kansala.

 Siege

 Alfa Molo’s forces surrounded Kansala’s fortress for either one or three months, depending on the source.
 Though both sides were armed with muskets, neither would fire a shot.
-According to legend, Abdu Khudus, a prominent marabout from Timbo, told Alfa Yaya that whichever side fired first would lose the battle.
+According to legend, Abdu Khudus, a prominent marabout from Timbo, told Alfa Molo that whichever side fired first would lose the battle.
 Within the Mandinka ranks, a resident marabout named Foday Barika Drammeh told Mansaba Waali the same.
 The Nyancho were infuriated by the mere presence of the Fula and believed that to not attack was cowardly.
 It is reported that on May 13, a Mandinka finally fired a shot that caused the battle to commence.
 The story is likely apocryphal and meant to highlight the hubris and arrogance of the Nyancho aristocrats.